richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 20 March 2020 — Physicist Jack Sarfatti states a metamaterial utilized by the Tic Tac UAP allows the craft to slow down the speed of light.
 Sarfatti states when a certain type of electromagnetic energy is sent into this metamaterial, it creates a resonance that “squeezes the space in front of it and stretches the space behind.”

 He also claims the Tic Tac metamaterial came from “Earth humans” from the future and people from the future come back in time to create “past events” which in turns create a “Novikov loop” (a paradox where the origin of the event cannot be known).
 Sarfatti claims he is close to Bechtel, was close to the Reagan Administration and former SDI proponent and SecDef Caspar Weinberger, and states he received phone calls from a “mechanical voice” when he was young that put him into a hypnotic state where he was led to theorize about quantum vacuum energy and faster-than-light propulsion.
-Jacques Vallee states it was “undeniable” he was a child prodigy.
+Jacques Vallée states it was “undeniable” he was a child prodigy.

 *   [https://ufos-scientificresearch.blogspot.com/2021/03/jack-sarfatti-his-ideas-about-tic-tac.html](https://ufos-scientificresearch.blogspot.com/2021/03/jack-sarfatti-his-ideas-about-tic-tac.html)
 *   [https://exonews.org/top-physicist-claims-nimitz-ufo-time-travelled-to-reach-19000mph/](https://exonews.org/top-physicist-claims-nimitz-ufo-time-travelled-to-reach-19000mph/)

-**(PUBLIC DOMAIN)** - 29 April 2020 — Journalist Tim McMillan states a source who worked for BAASS and AAWSAP told him the Atomic Energy Commission (AEC) had some UAP materials as early as 1947.
+**(PUBLIC DOMAIN)** - 29 April 2020 — Journalist Tim McMillan states a source who worked for **BAASS** and **AAWSAP** told him the Atomic Energy Commission (AEC) had some UAP materials as early as 1947.
 He states it was transferred to Lockheed Martin in 1977 ahead of expected USG oversight in 1979.
-In response to the claim, Eric Davis states the BAASS source is “ill-informed” and not “in the know” about the history of legacy UAP recovery and reverse engineering.
+In response to the claim, Eric Davis states the **BAASS** source is “ill-informed” and not “in the know” about the history of legacy UAP recovery and reverse engineering.
 Davis states the claims of Lockheed receiving UAP information from the AEC in 1977 are false.

 *   [https://twitter.com/LtTimMcMillan/status/1255453604451962890?s=20&t=MWB-QNtWGAUG0ZmXI3NFvA](https://twitter.com/LtTimMcMillan/status/1255453604451962890?s=20&t=MWB-QNtWGAUG0ZmXI3NFvA)
 *   [https://www.ufojoe.net/senator-harry-reid-lockheed/](https://www.ufojoe.net/senator-harry-reid-lockheed/)